isomerpages/gb-assist/pages/solutionrepo/solution100.md

 ### Description

 A ride-on carpet cleaning machine provides deep cleaning extraction technologies, with liquid solution to remove embedded dirt and debris for carpet flooring.

-### Details of Solution
+### Packages Available

 N.A.